 In this post, I explain how to use Google Analytics to improve your blog strategy.
 I share the different types of data and corresponding learning outcomes which you can find just by logging in to your Google Analytics.

 Understanding exactly where your traffic is coming from is essential in identifying the channels which need more work.
 If the vast majority of your traffic is funnelled via organic search but only a small percentage is via social media then perhaps you need to work on bolstering your social channels.
 You may even consider deploying a spot of social advertising.

 Alternatively, if the amount of traffic you receive from search engines is extremely low then you may need to work on your SEO efforts.
 This can seem like a bit of a minefield but never underestimate the power of being found on Google (other search engines available).
 Get into Google’s good books and you’ll see your traffic escalate fast.
-For some starter points on SEO, check out my post on 10 quick SEO tips you can implement now, or try my SEO basis for bloggers series.
+For some starter points on SEO, check out my post on 10 easy SEO tips you can implement now, or start with how to use keywords for SEO.

 Go to Behaviour > Site Content > Landing Pages

 A landing page is the first page a user lands on when they visit your site.
 The majority of the time, your homepage will be the most popular landing page.
 However, it is useful to see which other pieces of content are popular landing pages, particularly from an SEO perspective.

 Finding out which pages your users land on when they visit via a search engine provides a valuable indication as to which pages are performing well in the search engine results pages.
 From this you can then try to understand why certain pages are performing better – perhaps they have an enticing meta description or the keyword is particularly popular.
 Those which aren’t featuring at all may need a little SEO tender love and care.